Tylerpfarris/mc-exercise/FUBAR.md

 bloop bloop

-this is what ted and alice did on ted's laptop
+this is what bob and alice did on alice's laptop

 new feature! new new new

+this is extra fresh new hacker shit